Grand Pix : Composition 1997 A at Queen Elisabeth International Music Competition of Belgium

 Duration : Approx. :25min.

-The first Japanese music composer to win this prize.
-This is a large symphony orchestra with 8 horns.
-The inspiration of this music is based on ancient Japanese pottery which has impressed-rope and flame patterns, and considered as the world’s oldest earthenware.
-Imagination started with this pottery to the prosperity of Japanese people who live in the present.
-The spectacular piece of music tells us the beginning of our culture and gives us the energy of living.
+With this work, Fujikake became the first Japanese music composer to win the Queen Elisabeth Competition.
+This music is for a large symphony orchestra with 8 horns.
+It was inspired by ancient Japanese pottery, which has impressed rope and flame patterns and is thought to be the world’s oldest earthenware.
+We can imagine a continuum from the time of this pottery to the prosperity of Japanese people who live in the present.
+This spectacular piece of music tells of the beginning of our culture and emanates the energy of life.

 Hiro Fujikake was introduced in the Belgian Newspaper as follows;